liaody/rescheduler/readme.md

 ## Design Goals

+1. Light weight.
+Leave as much control to user as possible.
+2. Fast response: no polling, pipe architecture for immediate job response time.
+3. No Setup: Can not require extra "maintenance thread" in background.
+Auto maintained by each and every worker thread.

 ### Motivations

 1. Simplify Deployment: Redis as the only in-memory cache infrastructure piece.
+No more depency on Beanstalkd or similar queuing solutions.
 2. Simplify Persistence: backup and replication can be shared with all Redis data sets.
 3. Fast response: Beanstalkd's no polling pipe architecture for immediate job response time.
 4. No Setup: Can not require extra "maintenance thread" in background.
 Has to be self maintained.